RemyBorius/dlopen-experimentation/README.md

 ### Step 3 : having the same result as step 2, BUT now it's forbidden to modify the Hello class so it's possible import it with dlopen

 Now is the real challenge.
 I can't modify the Hello class.
 It's where I need some help.
 My idea was to create the `HelloTampon` class that inherit of both the `Hello` class and the `helloInterface` class, so I can use it as the `Hello` class and I can modify it at will as I create it myself.

-But so far I'm stuck at the loading of the library ... :/
+And it works now ! big joy rn

 > `case_3` is my example, to test it :
 >
 > * compile the `hello3` lib
 > * compile the `helloTampon` lib
 > * compile and run `case_3_dlopen` executable
->
-> I get this error :
-> `Cannot load library: ./libhelloTampon.so: undefined symbol: _ZTI14HelloInterface`

-Please help :D
+### Step 4 : dlmopen and some verifiactions

+I used `dlmopen` to load separately two version of the same library I added a global variable to see if the two versions are really independent.
+And they are !

+## Conclusion

+Total success !
+I want to thank people from `Together C & C++` for there help and there will to help ! (especially Dot)